 A new gold-bearing zone, named Golden Delilah, was discovered in drill hole SAM-20-10 during the drilling program.
-This new discovery consists of a quartz-albite vein intersected over a core length of 1.60 metres long, hosted in ultramafic intrusive rocks, which graded 99.1 g/t Au, 71.3 g/t Ag and 0.17% Pb over 0.40 metre, from 106.45 to 106.85 metres.
-This section of the vein is characterized by the presence of at least 13 visible gold grains some 1-2 mm in diameter over 40 centimetres; the rest of the vein yielded gold values ranging between 1.57 g/t Au and 2.23 g/t Au.
-The vein is cut by a late fault with no core recovered over 1.05 metre (see Table 1).
+This new discovery consists of a quartz-albite vein intersected over a core length of 1.60 meters long, hosted in ultramafic intrusive rocks, which graded 99.1 g/t Au, 71.3 g/t Ag and 0.17% Pb over 0.40 meter, from 106.45 to 106.85 meters.
+This section of the vein is characterized by the presence of at least 13 visible gold grains some 1-2 mm in diameter over 40 centimeters; the rest of the vein yielded gold values ranging between 1.57 g/t Au and 2.23 g/t Au.
+The vein is cut by a late fault with no core recovered over 1.05 meter (see Table 1).
 This zone was intersected in two holes drilled on the same section, along the north limb of the folded magnetic structure.

-Drill hole SAM-20-11, testing approximately 50 metres below drill hole SAM-20-10, intersected 2.21 g/t Au over 0.45 metre from 120.70 to 121.15 metres.
+Drill hole SAM-20-11, testing approximately 50 meters below drill hole SAM-20-10, intersected 2.21 g/t Au over 0.45 meter from 120.70 to 121.15 meters.
 This new gold-bearing structure is interpreted as a possible subsidiary of the regional Lower Detour Fault.
 The Golden Delilah zone remains open in all directions.
 Assay results for the rest of holes SAM-20-10 and 11 are pending.

 The three remaining holes drilled during this campaign successfully explained the IP anomalies with the presence of disseminated and stringer sulphides, composed of variable amounts of pyrite, pyrrhotite, chalcopyrite and arsenopyrite.
 Assay results for these three drill holes (SAM-20-07, 08 and 09) are pending.